Elao/elao_/.manala/README.md

 cd foo
 ```

-Up the environment and shell into it into another terminal:
+Up the system and open a shell into an another terminal:

 ```shell
 make up